Keto Broccoli Bacon Salad: Fresh & Flavorful

 Can this be made ahead of time?

 Yes.
-I recommend making this broccoli bacon salad recipe at least a few hours in advance, so the dressing has time to infuse the veggies.
+I recommend making this broccoli bacon salad recipe at least a few hours before so the dressing has time to infuse the veggies.
 Remember that the longer the broccoli sits in the dressing, the softer it will become.
 If you want a super crisp salad, serve it within 3-24 hours of making it.

 Is Broccoli Bacon Salad keto-friendly?

 Yes, it is!
 Broccoli is a super popular keto vegetable because it’s high in fiber and low in carbs.
 Broccoli has about 2 net carbs for every 1 cup of broccoli.
+One serving of this recipe contains 7 grams of carbs and 2 grams of fiber, making it 5g of net carbs.
+This summer salad is a great option for the keto diet.

 bacon cheese and broccoli salad on a fork with plate in background